Caring for a seriously ill child takes a tremendous toll on the whole family, and healthy siblings are no exception.

 Keep it "normal" as much as possible.
 Try to maintain continuity and treat your kids equally.
 Stick to existing rules and enforce them; besides minimizing jealousy and guilt, this also sends a strong optimistic message about your sick child's recovery.
 And try not to fall into the trap of relying on healthy kids as caregivers before they're ready.
 Accept help so that your healthy kids can stick to their typical routines as much as possible.

 Say yes to help.
 Accepting help with transportation, meals, childcare, and other daily activities can take some pressure off of you so that you have the emotional reserves to be there for your family.
 You'll also be teaching your kids a valuable lesson about accepting generosity from others.

 It's OK to have fun.
 Enjoying yourself and having fun (for a change) can go a long way toward relieving stress and recharging your battery.
-In addition to trying to maintain a normal schedule of activities, whenever feasible set aside some time for your kids to spend with friends and family without focusing on the illness.
+In addition to trying to keep a normal schedule of activities, whenever possible set aside some time for your kids to spend with friends and family without focusing on the illness.
 You also can set aside one-on-one time with your healthy kids where the focus is on them and everything that's going on in their lives other than their sibling's sickness.

-Be patient with regressive behavior, especially on the part of healthy kids, who may have trouble making sense of emotions.
+Be patient with regressive behavior, especially on the part of younger kids, who may have trouble making sense of emotions.
 At a time when parents' nerves are frazzled, it can be hard to stay patient and attentive, but it's essential for siblings.
 However, it's not a good idea to let kids — healthy or sick — behave inappropriately or get away with behaviors that you would not have allowed before the illness.
 Rather than make a child feel relaxed, this can increase anxiety, jealousy, or feelings of abandonment.